goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/8-isolated-nodes/_index.md

 - Click **SAVE**

 {{% notice note %}}
-We could have set the instance group to dmz also at the job template level, but this would have been here unnecessary work.
+We could have set the instance group to dmz also at the job template level, but this would have been here unnecessary work, as we already did set it at the inventory level.
 {{% /notice %}}

 Next, launch the template: